openstack-archive/fuel-plugin-neutron-fwaas/deployment_scripts/puppet/modules/fwaas/README.md

 ## Limitations

-This plugin supports only the following OS: CentOS 6.4 and Ubuntu 12.04.
+This plugin supports only the following OS: Ubuntu 14.04.